Transportation Safety Board of Canada - Departmental Sustainable Development Strategy

-In 2012-13, the Transportation Safety Board of Canada’s (TSB) approach to greening its operations was to ensure green considerations are incorporated in its procurement and disposal practices and that key personnel were trained and evaluated on green objectives.
+In 2013-14, the Transportation Safety Board of Canada’s (TSB) approach to greening its operations was to ensure green considerations were incorporated in its procurement and disposal practices and that key personnel were trained and evaluated on green objectives.

 - The TSB continued to follow the Federal Electronic Waste Strategy for the disposal of electronic and electrical equipment.